 Other Chase changes

-As of Oct.
-1, 2020, new IHG Rewards Club Premier Credit Card owners can earn 140,000 bonus points after spending $3,000 in the first three months from account opening.
+New IHG® Rewards Club Premier Credit Card owners can earn 150,000 bonus points after spending $3,000 on purchases within the first three months of account opening.

 In April 2020, Citi first announced several changes to the Citi Premier® Card, as well as updates to the Citi Prestige® Card.
 Here’s a look at these changes: